-The exotic and somewhat mysterious Siamese cat hails from the country of Thailand.
-They had always been a popular breed of cats, some even residing in royal palaces.
-Siamese cats, in the past, were trusted to protect royal palaces and monasteries from evil spirits.
-These cats were also thought of as bringing good fortune to their owners as well.
+The exotic and mysterious Siamese cat originates from Thailand.
+They have always been a popular breed and were even kept in royal palaces.
+Historically, Siamese cats were believed to protect royal palaces and monasteries from evil spirits and were considered to bring good fortune to their owners.

-During the year of 1884, the very first Siamese cats began to make their way to England, when they were given as gifts to a British general.
-After that, they eventually made their way over to America.
-Nowadays, Siamese cats are one of the most recognized of the breed.
-Siamese cats are without a doubt the most popular short-haired cat and among the top 3 in the entire breed of cats.
+In 1884, the first Siamese cats were introduced to England as gifts to a British general.
+They subsequently made their way to America.
+Today, Siamese cats are one of the most recognizable breeds.
+They are definitely the most popular short-haired cat and among the top three breeds in general.

-Even though there are several different colors to this breed, some questions what makes a cat a true Siamese cat.
-These cats have always been known for their bodies which are lighter in color, with darker areas throughout.
-The darker areas found on their bodies are normally around the feet, tail, legs, or face.
-They can weight anywhere between 6 – 16 lbs, with bright eyes that are normally slanted – which is another clue that the cat is a true Siamese.
+Even though there are several variations in color among this breed, some people question what makes a cat a true Siamese.
+True Siamese cats are known for their light-colored bodies with darker areas on the feet, tail, legs, or face.
+They typically weigh between 6 and 16 pounds and have bright, slanted eyes, which is another characteristic of a true Siamese.

 Siamese cats have a life span that is similar to other breeds, which is normally around 15 – 20 years, sometimes even longer.
 As long as you feed him on a daily basis and take him to the vet for his regular checkups and shots, he will be around for years and years to come.
-Most people who have their Siamese cat for over 10 years, find the cat to be more like a child than a pet.
+Most people who have had their Siamese cat for over ten years find the cat to be more like a child than a pet.